 On the pictures above we do see Gerrit Does (l) and George E. Esser (r) at the NBL office in Pompano Beach.
 During this periode we also did meet with Promotor (Silverdome event) Mickael Gilkey (right) to discuss the upcoming International BMX event at the Silverdome.

 April 21st.
 Official and documented start of the International BMX Federation in short I.BMX.F.

 Already during this time there was a discussion going on, how we could identify international riders during international events and specially during the Worlds.
-Privat sponsored and factory team riders wanted to wear their official sponsor uniforms and NOT a jersey in country colors, just for recognition of from which country they are.
+Privat sponsored and factory team riders wanted to wear their official sponsor uniforms and NOT a jersey in country colors, just for recognition which country they represented.
 This could also be done a different way.
-In order to keep the identity of the sport as it was at the time (and in fact still is today: free chose of uniform), the suggestion was made by yours truly, to have the riders wear helmets, painted "in one's country colours" at World-Championships.
+In order to keep the identity of the sport as it was at the time.
+The next suggestion was made by yours truly: Have the riders wear helmets, painted "in one's country colours" at World-Championships.
 Up till now no action has been taken on this proposal.

 Around April I had my first contact with a Spanish organizer/promoter,